Orthosomnia: Origin of the term

-The term was coined by researchers from Rush University Medical College and Northwestern University’s Feinberg School of Medicine in a 2017 case study in the Journal of Clinical Sleep Medicine titled "Orthosomnia: Are Some Patients Taking the Quantified Self Too Far?", in which the researchers noticed that the three patients having their sleep tracked spent excessive time in bed in order to increase their "sleep numbers", which might have actually made their insomnia worse.
+The term orthosomnia was first used by researchers from Rush University Medical College and Northwestern University's Feinberg School of Medicine in a 2017 case study published in the Journal of Clinical Sleep Medicine titled: "Orthosomnia: Are Some Patients Taking the Quantified Self Too Far?", which described three patients who had become highly focused on the sleep results shown by their tracking devices.
+The researchers used the term to describe a connection between the idea of "correct" sleep and the anxiety caused by trying to achieve it.